 Located in the beautiful Georgian town of Marlow, near the Cotswolds in Buckinghamshire, The Hand & Flowers is the only pub in the UK with two Michelin stars.
 Owned by Tom Kerridge and his wife, it looks like an ordinary pub from the roadside but you actually check-in at the small bar-turned-hotel reception, through which lies the 17th-century dining room.

-Guests can stay in any of the 11 off-site individually designed boutique bedrooms situated in three different cottages in the centre of Marlow.
-All rooms are luxurious, cosy and contemporary with large beds and baths, hot tubs and rain showers and include a cooked breakfast in the pub.
+Guests can stay in any of the 11 off-site individually designed boutique bedrooms situated in three different cottages in the center of Marlow.
+All rooms are luxurious, cozy and contemporary with large beds and baths, hot tubs and rain showers and include a cooked breakfast in the pub.

 10. Calcot Manor & Spa

 Calcot Manor & Spa is set in a 14th-century weathered stone manor house located three miles from Tetbury and amid the rolling Cotswolds hills.
-It offers a gorgeous spa with and indoor pool and outdoor hot tub, an additional outdoor pool, a kids’ Playzone and two restaurants, all sitting within its 220-acres of meadowland.
+It offers a gorgeous spa with an indoor pool and outdoor hot tub, an additional outdoor pool, a kids’ Playzone, and two restaurants, all sitting within its 220-acres of meadowland.

 This luxury hotel has 35 modern-country style bedrooms located in the main house and overlooking the courtyard and gardens as well as more family orientated rooms in the outbuildings.
 The rooms in the main house are for couples only.
 Family rooms overlook the outdoor pool; suites that are available to both families or couples are in one of the outbuildings and come with their own fenced private gardens.

-At Calcot there is a choice of fabulous fine dining in the Conservatory restaurant or tasty gastro-pub fare in The Gumstool Inn.
-The Gumstool Inn is right on site and gives you everything you would expect from a cosy pub from a a log fire to comfy seating.
+At Calcot, there is a choice of fabulous fine dining in the Conservatory restaurant or tasty gastro-pub fare in The Gumstool Inn.
+The Gumstool Inn is right on site and gives you everything you would expect from a cozy pub from a log fire to comfy seating.
 It serves local real ales as well as excellent warming pub food.